abhishekk2305/feels-vibe-translator/README.md

-# ✨ Feels — Turn Your Vibes into Viral Content ✨
+# ✨ feels — Turn Your Vibes into Viral Content ✨

-Feels is an AI-powered meme & content generator that transforms your mood into instantly shareable creations.
+feels is an AI-powered meme & content generator that transforms your mood into instantly shareable creations.
 Built for Gen Z creators who want **fast, authentic, and fun tools** that just hit different.

 🔗 **Live Demo:** [Try Feels here](https://vibe-translator-abhishekdhama18.replit.app/)